 This seven-day self-drive tour will take you on an incredible odyssey, through some of Iceland's most magical sights, making it ideal for anyone who wants to get a true taste of the land of fire and ice.
 We take care of all the logistics: booking accommodation, arranging a rental car and organizing a detailed itinerary, allowing you to enjoy your journey through some of Iceland's most incredible landscapes.

-Included in your seven-day tour is a rental car, accommodations, a glacier hike in South Iceland, and a whale-watching tour in Dalvík, North Iceland.
+Included in your seven-day tour is a rental car, accommodations.
 You will receive a detailed itinerary and information package

 All at the best price available.